for Veterans and the Public

 Nausea and vomiting

 Nausea can be caused by many things, including certain medications used to treat HIV can cause nausea.
 They make you feel sick to your stomach and want to throw up.
-This usually goes away a few weeks after starting a new medication.
+This usually goes away within a few weeks after starting a new medication.

 Call your doctor if you vomit repeatedly throughout the day, or if nausea or vomiting keeps you from taking your medication.

 Quick Tips: Nausea and vomiting

 - Eat smaller meals and snack more often.

 - The BRAT Diet (bananas, rice, applesauce, and toast) can help with nausea and diarrhea.

 - Keep dry crackers by your bed.
 Before getting out of bed in the morning, eat a few and stay in bed for a few minutes.
 This can help reduce nausea.